Shopify/shopify-cli/README.md

 ## Uninstalling Shopify App CLI

-There are two steps to completely uninstall Shopify App CLI:
+To uninstall Shopify App CLI:

 1. Delete the CLI files.
-1. Remove the `shopify` command from your shell profile.
+2. Remove the `shopify` command from your shell profile.

 ### Delete the CLI files